kenneth558/Arduino-home-thermostat-TTGO-XI-WeMo-XI-Leonardo-Mega2560-Nano-Uno/README.md

 Expect tweaking on the Analog calibration algorithm as I experiment with different boards and thermistor modules.

-TTGO/WeMos XI may have Analog pin pullup leakage.
+TTGO/WeMos XI may have Analog pin pullup leakage, which impairs the Analog thermistor temperature algorithm.
 I may investigate into a solution.
+Until solved, you can always have your host computer calculate from a raw pin reading.

 Overall, I now present a finished product.